Golden City, Missouri

 Golden City is a city in Golden City Township, Barton County, Missouri, United States.
 The population was 656 at the 2020 census.

 History

 Golden City was established in 1867 as a stop on the Butterfield Stagecoach Line.
 It takes its name from a nearby area known as Golden Grove.
 In reality the diggings were done by Indians mining an outcropping of exceptionally fine flint.
 Another rumor for its naming stems from the Indian dig sites, early settlers thought the flint mines were Spanish gold mines.
 It was re-platted in 1870.
 The Golden City Herald served the community from 1881 until Dec.
 28, 1972.
 Dellard Surbrugg published the newspaper and ran a commercial printing business from 1940 until he sold the paper to Gene Wotkiewicz, editor and publisher of the Lockwood Luminary.

 2019 tornado

-At approximately 9:30 PM on May 22, 2019, an EF-3 tornado struck the city.
+At approximately 9:30 PM on May 22, 2019, an EF3 tornado struck the city.
 The storm killed three people and injured a few others.
 Many homes were unsalvageable.